List of characters in the Mahabharata: Uttarā

-Uttarā or Anglicized as Uttaraa (उत्तरा) was daughter of King Virata, at whose court the Pandavas spent a year in concealment during their exile.
-She was sister of Prince Uttara.
-She was wife of Abhimanyu and mother of Parikshit.

 V

 Vajra

 He was the son of Aniruddha.
-Vajra was crowned as the King of Indraprastha on the request of Krishna by the Pandavas after the Yadava fratricide just before the Pandavas' exile.
+Vajra was crowned as the King of Indraprastha on the request of Krishna by the Pandavas after the Yadava fratricide just before the Pandavas' journey to Mount Sumeru.

-Vajranabh

-Vajra in the Vayu Purana and the Harivamsa, described as the son of Bhanu, the eldest son of Krishna and Satyabhama.
-He had a sister named Bhanusammati.

-Valandhara

-Valandhara was the princess of the Kashi Kingdom, daughter of King Devesha and wife of Pandava Bhima.
-They both had a son Sarvaga, who became the King of Kashi after the Kurukshetra War.
-Sarvaga's granddaughter Vapusthama married Janamejaya, the great-grandson of Arjuna, and bore him 2 sons – Shatanika and Sahashranika.

 Vapusthama

-Vapusthama was the princess of Kashi, the grand-daughter of King Sarvaga and great-granddaughter of Bhima, the 2nd Pandava.
-Vapusthama was married to Arjuna's great-grandson Janamejaya, and bore him 2 sons – Shatanika and Sankukarna.
+Vapusthama was the princess of Kashi, present day Benaras, the daughter of Subarnavarma, the granddaughter of King Sarvaga and great-granddaughter of Bhima, the second Pandava.
+Vapusthama was married to Arjuna's great-grandson Janamejaya, and bore him two sons – Shatanika and Sankukarna.

 Varaha

-Varaha is the boar-incarnation of god Vishnu.
-He is stated in Vana Parva of the epic, when he rescued Bhudevi during the Mahapralaya (great-flood).
+Varaha is the boar-incarnation, stated in Vana Parva of the epic, when he rescued Bhumi during the Mahapralaya (great-flood).